 Find your Performance Class Musical and Choose ONE side (scene) and ONE Song to prepare for your audition.
 Guide Vocal tracks and Instrumental Tracks are above the listed songs.
 For your student's audition, they will need to use the Instrumental Track.

 Any student who wishes to have a lead part and or featured part (soloist or drama part) must participate in the audition....both singing and acting.

-If your child is auditioning for a lead or featured part, please RECORD them saying one of the sides and one of the songs.
+If your child is auditioning for a lead or featured part in ANNIE, please RECORD them saying one of the sides and one of the songs.
 Please have them say their name at the beginning and tell what side and song they chose.